pjbruer/dog-api/README.md

 # dog-api
-a simple node api to practice dynamodb integration
+a simple node api to practice dynamodb and mysql integration

 ## api documentation